Special Education Needs

-- Working with children on the Code of Practice at School Action and School action Plus to support the targets on their I.E.P.
+- Working with children on the Code of Practice at School Action, School Action Plus and EHCPs..

 The Headteacher is responsible for the admission arrangements which accord with those laid down by the Local Education Authority.
 Hartpury is an inclusive school that welcomes children from all backgrounds and of all abilities.
 The school acknowledges in full its responsibility to admit pupils with already identified Special Educational needs, as well as identifying and providing for those not previously identified as having any needs.
 All children are welcome.
 The school follows the local authority admissions policy.
 It is keen to liaise with previous educational settings and to arrange support where needed.
 Provision may need to be in place before a child could start school in some cases.

 Hartpury C of E Primary School is committed to ensuring equal treatment of all its employees, pupils and any others involved in the school community, with any forms of disability and will ensure that disabled people are not treated less favourably in any procedures, practises and service delivery.
 Furthermore our school will be proactive in securing the best provision possibly for members of our school community in order that they are able to access our provision and other provision on our site to the full.

 The school building is totally on one level and all areas are accessible by wheelchair dropped kerbs that are installed.

 The playground is likewise accessible directly from the building, while a sloping path leads to the playing field.